The Harvey Family

 The Priaulx Library has cuttings kept by the family that show how Mrs Neve became famous enough to generate her own mythology, newspapers from Chicago and Toronto claiming that Queen Victoria always sent her a birthday card (negated by the above correspondence) and that the Queen even had a portrait of her hanging at Osborne House.

 ¹ Winifred B. Harvey, Quarterly Review of the Guernsey Society, Summer 1953, Girl Guides in Guernsey.
-Belongings sold at auction see November 12th 1976.
+Belongings sold at auction see Guernsey Press November 12th 1976.
+The Library has recently received a generous donation of a significant part of these materials from John Collins.

 ² Winifred B. Harvey, The Battle of Newlands, The Wartime Diaires of Winfred Harvey, ed.
 Rosemary Booth, The Guernsey Press Ltd, 1995